-Keeping Safe: toleration of keeping safe, accepting some boundaries, co-operation of prompts to keep safe.
+Keeping Safe: toleration of keeping safe through key words, accepting some boundaries, co-operation of prompts to keep safe.

-Personal Care: responding to simple familiar instructions including visuals, responding to daily routines, beginning to communicate basic needs with support, exhibits some independence with life skills.
+Personal Care: responding to simple familiar instructions including visuals, responding to daily routines, beginning to communicate a range of needs with support, exhibits some independence with life skills.